neondatabase/website/content/flow/index.md

 The concept of database branching is new, and it takes a while to get used to.
 To help you visualize how it can be achieved in practice, we’ll cover three initial workflows:

-**1. Preview Environment Workflow: One Database Branch per Preview** Each time a developer creates a pull request, Neon can generate a database branch that pairs with your preview deployment automatically, for example with Vercel previews.
+### Preview Environment Workflow: One Database Branch per Preview
+Each time a developer creates a pull request, Neon can generate a database branch that pairs with your preview deployment automatically, for example with Vercel previews.

 How it works: